ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Video: [[16:01]](https://youtu.be/aZ0S_oLSwhE?t=961)

 Links: [EIP Centric fork](https://notes.ethereum.org/@holiman/S1ELAYY7S?type=view)

+Some discussion occurred on what constituted `Blessed` status.
+Conclusion was, `Blessed` indicates no Core Devs has rejected an EIP as an idea, serving as a first pass before reassesment after an implementation has been prototyped before final inclusion. `Blessed` indicted an idea has been greenlit for continued work.
+Furthermore, concern was brought forward for Core Devs reviewing each EIP individually, suggesting a solution possibly including delegation may be required.

+**Greg:** If you care about something, you'll put the work in it.
+If you need to push it to our level, fine, but in most cases I don't think we need to.

 **James Hancock:** Going until July I think is going to be too much.
 As far as windows for when Berlin would work, we use the third week of the third Wednesday of the month.
 We could do April, May, or June.